Adhamkhaled12/Task-Management/README.md

 - **Route:** `DELETE /api/users/:id`

-  - **Description:** Delete a user by their ID.
+  - **Description:** Delete a user by their ID, it will also delete all tasks related to this user.
 This route is accessible only to users with the admin role.
   - **Access:** Private (requires admin role)
   - **Request Headers:**
     - `Authorization`: `Bearer <token>` // JWT token for authentication